CyndiMorris/AnalyticsProjects/PracticalStatistics/README.md

 ### Statistical and Analytical techniques used:

 **Descriptive Statistics:**
-Descriptive statistics, such as counts, percentages, and averages, were calculated to summarize key metrics, including the total number of appointments, the number of no-shows, and the distribution of appointments across weekdays.
+Calculating key metrics such as mean, median, and standard deviation to summarize conversion rates, page views, and user demographics.
+Employing probability theory to analyze the likelihood of events occurring and to make informed predictions about user behavior.

+**Probability:**
+Employing probability theory to analyze the likelihood of events occurring and to make informed predictions about user behavior.

+**A/B Testing:**
+Conducting A/B tests to compare the performance of different webpage designs and determine their impact on user conversions.

+**Regression Analysis:**
+Performing regression analysis to investigate the relationship between variables and predict conversion outcomes based on factors such as webpage type and user demographics.

 **Data Visualization:**
-Visualizations, including bar charts, pie charts, and stacked bar charts, were utilized to present the findings visually and facilitate the interpretation of trends and patterns in the data.

-**Comparative Analysis:**
-Comparative analysis was conducted to compare the proportion of no-shows among different weekdays and between patients who received SMS reminders and those who did not.
-This involved calculating percentages and conducting statistical tests to determine significant differences.

-**Correlation Analysis:**
-Correlation analysis was performed to assess the relationship between receiving SMS reminders and appointment attendance.
-This involved examining the correlation coefficient and conducting hypothesis testing to determine the strength and significance of the association.

-**Summarization Techniques:**
-Techniques such as summarizing weekday statistics and calculating percentages were used to provide a comprehensive overview of appointment no-show patterns and the effectiveness of SMS reminders.
+Utilizing various visualizations including histograms, scatter plots, and box plots to graphically present the data and elucidate distributions and relationships between variables.

+**Probability:**
+Employing probability theory to analyze the likelihood of events occurring and to make informed predictions about user behavior.

 ## Dataset